-5. Vitamin D
+1. Vitamin D

 Vitamin D is synthesized in human skin after the photoisomerization of 7-dehydrocholesterol to pre-vitamin D3 under the influence of UV B radiation (wavelength, 280-315 nm).
-(493) The major factors influencing this process are either environmental (latitude, season, time of day, ozone and clouds, reflectivity of the surface) or personal (skin type, age, clothing, use of sunscreen, genetics).
-(494) From the skin, parental vitamin D3 (cholecalciferol) finds its way into the general circulation, and it is then metabolized in the liver to 25-hydroxyvitamin D3 [25(OH)D3] (calcifediol).
+(553) The major factors influencing this process are either environmental (latitude, season, time of day, ozone and clouds, reflectivity of the surface) or personal (skin type, age, clothing, use of sunscreen, genetics).
+(554) From the skin, parental vitamin D3 (cholecalciferol) finds its way into the general circulation, and it is then metabolized in the liver to 25-hydroxyvitamin D3 [25(OH)D3] (calcifediol).
 25(OH)D3 is an immediate precursor metabolite to the active form of vitamin D3, 1,25-dihydroxyvitamin D3 [1,25(OH)2D3] (calcitriol), that is the product of the mitochondrial CYP27B1-hydroxylase confined primarily but not entirely to the proximal tubular epithelial cell of the kidney.
-(494, 495)
+(554, 555)

 As vitamin D has a much shorter half-life than 25(OH)D3 (1-2 days versus 2-3 weeks), 25(OH)D3 is considered the best indicator of vitamin D status; hence 25(OH)D3 is the most widely used test indicating vitamin D status.
-(494, 495) A vitamin D level > 30 ng/ml is widely considered "normal" while a level between 20-30 ng/l is considered vitamin D insufficient and a level <20 ng/ml is considered vitamin D deficient.
-(494-496) However, more recent data suggests that a level > 50 ng/ml is desirable, and ideally targeting a level between 55- 90 ng/ml is desirable.
-(493, 497-499)
+(554, 555) A vitamin D level > 30 ng/mL is widely considered "normal" while a level between 20-30 ng/mL is considered vitamin D insufficient and a level <20 ng/mL is considered vitamin D deficient.
+(554-556) However, more recent data suggests that a level > 50 ng/mL is desirable, and ideally targeting a level of 55- 90 ng/mL is preferable.
+(553, 557-559)

-It may take many months or even years to achieve optimal levels in patients with low vitamin D levels (< 20 ng/ml) taking the standard recommended dose of 5,000 IU/day.
+It may take many months or even years to achieve optimal levels in patients with low vitamin D levels (< 20 ng/mL) taking the standard recommended dose of 5,000 IU/day.
 It is therefore important that the optimal regimen for vitamin D supplementation be followed to achieve adequate circulating levels (see Table 6).
-(498, 499) Since the highest dose of commercially available vitamin D3 is 50,000 IU capsules, and due to its affordability (low cost) and better gastrointestinal absorption, we recommend using 50,000 IU D3 capsules for community setups.
-(493, 498, 499) Together, a number of these capsules can be taken as a bolus dose [i.e., single upfront doses such as 100,000 to 400,000 IU].
+(558, 559) Since the highest dose of commercially available vitamin D3 is 50,000 IU capsules, and due to its affordability and better gastrointestinal absorption, we recommend using 50,000 IU D3 capsules for community setups.(553, 558, 559) Together, a number of these capsules can be taken as a bolus dose [i.e., single upfront doses such as 100,000 to 400,000 IU].
 However, the liver has a limited 25-hydroxylase capacity to convert vitamin D to 25(OH)D: thus, taking 50,000 IU capsules over a few days provides better bioavailability.
-(493, 498, 499)
+(553, 558, 559)

 Vitamin D2 is manufactured through the ultraviolet irradiation of ergosterol from yeast, while vitamin D3 is synthesized trough the ultraviolet irradiation of 7-dehydrocholesterol from lanolin; both are used in over-the-counter vitamin D supplements.
-(494) Vitamin D2 has 30% of the biological activity of vitamin D3.
-It is best to include both Vitamin K2 (Menaquinone [MK7] 100 mcg/day, or 800 mcg/week) and magnesium (250-500 mg/day) when doses of vitamin D > 8 000 IU/day are taken.
-(500, 501) It should be noted that vitamin K2 itself has anticancer properties and an inverse relationship exists between vitamin K2 (and not K1) intake and cancer mortality.
-(502-505)
+(554) Vitamin D2 has 30% of the biological activity of vitamin D3.
+It is best to include both vitamin K2 (menaquinone [MK7] 100 mcg/day, or 800 mcg/week) and magnesium (250-500 mg/day) when doses of vitamin D > 8 000 IU/day are taken.
+(560, 561) It should be noted that vitamin K2 itself has anticancer properties and an inverse relationship exists between vitamin K2 (and not K1) intake and cancer mortality.
+(562-565)

 Table 6.
-Guidance on Upfront Loading Dose Regimens to Replenish Vitamin D Stores in theBody
+Guidance on Upfront Loading Dose Regimens to Replenish Vitamin D Stores in the Body